segmentio/segment-docs/src/connections/destinations/catalog/kahuna/index.md

 ### Push Notifications

-To leverage the Push Notifications and In-App functionality provided by Kahuna, follow the steps in the Kahuna SDK destination guide:
+To use the Push Notifications and In-App functionality provided by Kahuna, follow the steps in the Kahuna SDK destination guide:

 - For **iOS**, follow the steps in [Enable Personalized Push](https://app.usekahuna.com/tap/docs/Content/Integration/IOS/iOS_Push.htm) in the iOS Get Started section.